binarydev/dreamcatcher/README.md

-Node-based service providing a lightweight API for generating PNG and PDF representations of a web page, using headless Chrome and [Puppeteer](https://pptr.dev/).
+Node-based service providing a lightweight API for generating JPEG/PNG and PDF representations of a web page, using headless Chrome and [Puppeteer](https://pptr.dev/).

 # Installation and Use